InesPM/EXOD/README.md

 The whole process should take a few minutes, and it depends on the duration of the observation.
 An example of the output of these commands can be found in the folder `examples`.

+As the render_all.py output shows, one variable source has been detected with TW=100 s, DL=8, bs=3.

 ![variability](../master/example/variability_whole.png)